vujkovicm/gwas_snakemake/README.md

 > conda install -c bioconda snakemake

-> conda create --name promis --file reqs.txt python = 3.5
+> conda create --name promis3 --file reqs3.txt python = 3.5

 > source activate promis

 locuszoom only works on python version 2, so create a seperate environment for that to run on

-> conda create --name locus
+> conda create --name promis2 --file reqs2.txt python = 2.7
-> source activate locus
+> source activate promis2

 To save the current conda package list, activate the workflow and submit the following command:

 for python 3.5
-> source activate promis
+> source activate promis3
 > conda list --explicit > reqs.txt

 or for python 2.7
-> source activate locus
+> source activate promis2
 > conda list --explicit > reqs2.txt